GriffinMack/DroneCommunication/README.md

 # DroneCommunication

 ## Overview
-This serves as a repo for our senior design project.
+This serves as a repo for our Dr. Hu's Drone Communication senior design project.

-It involves the control of quadcopters under the PX4 firmware and communication with Xbee radio
+It involves the control of quadcopters under the PX4 firmware and communication with Xbee radio.
+Two software stacks are contained here: base station and raspberry pi.
+Both stacks are essential for the control of our drone swarms.
+See the individual folder readme's for more information.

 ## Documentation
 Documentation on the MavSDK can be found on the github [here](https://github.com/mavlink/MAVSDK).
 MavSDK is used to simulate the drone behavior in a SITL (system in the loop) environment prior to physical testing.